 Group Programmes or a Mastermind

 A group programme or a mastermind group is different from an online course because typically the content is issued out as modules and at the end of every week all the participants come together for a group coaching call, where the instructor either goes through the content and provides time for the participants to ask questions.
-The biggest advantage to this model is you can coach a number of clients at once.
+The biggest advantage of this model is you can coach a number of clients at once.
 A disadvantage of group programmes is many participants don’t feel comfortable sharing and talking in groups, so you will need to find a way to help the participants establish a bond and feel comfortable and safe in the group coaching environment.
 If this is something you are considering implementing in your business, I would recommend starting with a one to one service and perfect your process, learn about human dynamics and how to manage people in a group environment before taking this business model on in your business.

 The info-product course model consists of providing small products like ebooks, workbooks, and other PDF style tools.
 The biggest advantage of the info-product business model is if you create evergreen products you can sell them over and over again.
 Like the online course business model, you will require a strong sales funnel, large email list, as well as an understanding of market but this business model, allows you to be location independent.
 The biggest drawback with info-products is it can take up to 9 months to outline, write, edit, and publish a 300-page book, and there is a high cost involved, especially when it comes to getting your book edited, and on top of that, you will need to sell a large number of products to make a profit and hit your income targets.
 I know this sounds like a huge drawback but this is the harsh reality of the info-product business model and I want you to understand the realities, and I don’t want to paint a picture like it’s all tiptoeing through daisies and smelling roses.
-It can be difficult getting eyeballs on your info-products or ebooks, however, publishing an ebook positions you as an expert in your field because very few people who say, I want to write a book will actually go on to take action and make it a reality.
-If your considering this business model there are quite a few people who make a sizeable income from this model.
+It can be difficult getting eyeballs on your info-products or ebooks, however, publishing an ebook will position you as an expert in your field because very few people who say, I want to write a book will actually go on to take action and make it a reality.
+If you’re considering this business model there are quite a few people who make a sizeable income from this model.
 There are quite a few independent Authors like Joanna Penn and Derek Murphy who self-publish both fiction and non-fiction and entrepreneurs like Regina from byregina.com who make an income from selling PDFs, workbooks, and courses for a living.

 Affiliate marketing is where you promote other people’s products and earn a commission from each successful sale you make.
-My experience with affiliate marketing is quite limited but I have experimented with the amazon affiliate programme.
+My experience with affiliate marketing is quite limited but I have experimented with the Amazon affiliate programme.
 I have found it quite difficult to earn an income from affiliate marking, however, I would like to point out that I haven’t really made a huge effort to test this business model out.
 Despite my lack of efforts, I have noticed that you require a fairly sizeable audience and traffic to your website.
 A few professional bloggers like Derek Rowse from Problogger have confirmed this and published income reports highlighting the amount of income they have earned from affiliate marketing programmes.
 For more information on this, I recommend you check out Derek Rowse’s blog post on affiliate marketing.

 The top 5 business models are One to One Services, Online Courses, Group Programmes, Info-products, and Affiliate Marketing, while this isn’t an exhaustive list most business models can be categorised in either one of these models.
 In the next blog post, we will discuss why you shouldn’t put all your eggs in one basket when it comes to business models and how you can use more than one model to create and grow the business of your dreams.